Saint Paul Innovation Cabinet Members

 City and partner staff assisting the cabinet include:

-Jonathan Sage-Martinson, Planning & Economic Development Department Director, City of Saint Paul
+Jonathan Sage-Martinson, Director of the Department of Planning and Economic Development, City of Saint Paul

 Jonathan Sage-Martinson has more than 15 years of community and economic development experience, including serving as the director of the Central Corridor Funders Collaborative.
-Sage-Martinson, a Saint Paul resident, holds leadership positions on several community boards, including the University of Minnesota’s Center for Transportation Studies Executive Committee, the Local Initiatives Support Corporation’s Local Advisory Board, and Advocates for Human Rights board of directors.
-Sage-Martinson earned a master’s degree in public affairs from the University of Minnesota, with dual concentrations in community economic development and nonprofit management.
+Sage-Martinson also holds leadership positions on several community boards, including the Local Initiatives Support Corporation's Local Advisory Board and University Enterprise Laboratories.
+Sage-Martinson earned a master's degree in public affairs from the University of Minnesota, with dual concentrations in community economic development and nonprofit management.